To drive a higher conversion rate automotive industry needs to focus on digital experiences

 While buying a car online might seem daunting to a lot of people, more and more big purchases and transactions are shifting to the digital sphere.
 There is a tremendous opportunity for the automotive industry to build up its digital audience by investing in successful online experiences that remove the friction associated with showroom visits.
 But creating successful journeys online means more than transposing the dealership sales model to digital platforms.

 Disruptors like Airbnb and Amazon have understood that today’s consumers want seamless digital experiences that strike the right balance of giving you the facts upfront and at the same time not overloading you with information.

 A brand like Tesla (I did not buy a Tesla) delivers on these points, keeping the process of buying a vehicle as simple and transparent as possible, with a manageable amount of choice for the consumer.
 Their car configurator is user-friendly, pre-selecting standard models and clearly labelling the value of each added feature for a quick and painless overview of upgrades.

 Understanding what consumers are looking for in a digital experience is the first step towards creating journeys that speak to their expectations and are convenient from start to finish.
 This becomes particularly important when it comes to major transactions like acquiring a vehicle, which is slightly more involved than many of the “one-click purchases” we complete from day to day.

 Developing these seamless journeys means knowing which steps and elements cause users to stall or hesitate, or become frustrated.
 Thanks to AI, analytics today can pinpoint where these obstacles lie so you can focus on fixing the User Experience (UX) elements that still make consumers reluctant to convert online when it comes to cars.

-Automotive brands that harness digital experience analytics to understand site visitor behavior and optimize conversion rates will turn their digital platforms into the ideal showroom will be able to keep up with the digital appetite of today’s consumers and shift more and more of their vehicle sales to the online space.
+Automotive brands that harness digital experience analytics to understand site visitor behavior and optimize conversion rates will turn their digital platforms into the ideal showroom, keeping up with the digital appetite of today’s consumers and shift more and more of their vehicle sales to the online space.